Hospital Surgery Guide

 Arriving at the Surgical Unit

-When you arrive, you will be assigned a private room and asked to empty your bladder and/or bowels.
+You will be assigned a private room and asked to empty your bladder and/or bowels when you arrive.
 You will be given a hospital gown and asked to remove all clothing.
 All of your clothes and belongings will be placed in a hospital-provided bag and put under your personal stretcher.

 Sign Your Consent Forms